 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20229, 20230):

-A TWT requesting STA that receives an acknowledgment in response to a transmitted TWT Information frame that:
+A TWT requesting STA that receives an acknowledgment in response to a TWT Information frame transmitted by the STA:(#20229)

-Does not contain a Next TWT subfield shall consider the corresponding TWT agreement suspended, and can follow other individual TWT agreements, the procedure in 26.8.3 (Broadcast TWT operation), or the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.
+That does not contain a Next TWT subfield shall consider the corresponding TWT agreement suspended until the TWT session is resumed.(#20230)

-Contains a Next TWT subfield shall consider the corresponding TWT agreement suspended and shall resume the TWT agreement starting from the value indicated in the Next TWT subfield of the transmitted TWT Information frame.
+That contains a Next TWT subfield shall consider the corresponding TWT agreement suspended and shall resume the TWT agreement starting from the value indicated in the Next TWT subfield of the transmitted TWT Information frame.

+Assumes that any other individual TWT agreements, broadcast TWT schedules (see 26.8.3 (Broadcast TWT operation)), are not affected by the transmission of this frame except when the All TWT subfield of the TWT Information frame is equal to 1.
+Other default PS procedures are not affected by the transmission of this frame (see 11.2 (Power management)).(#20230)

 NOTE—The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.48.1 (TWT overview)).